Malik Tillman: Who is the Bayern Munich forward called up to the USMNT?

 Born in Nuremberg in May 2002, the son of a German mother and a US military father, Tillman grew up in Fürth, a 20-minute drive west of Bavaria's second-biggest city.
 Having kicked a ball almost since he could walk, the youngster was soon in the youth system of nearby Greuther Fürth, and made the move to Munich with Bayern a few months past his 13th birthday in the summer of 2015.

 Two short seasons later and Tillman - at this point still very much a midfielder - was captaining the record champions' U15 side.
 Fast filling out into his now 6'1"-frame, Tillman essentially bypassed the U16s and was given a central role in the U17 set-up when he was still only 15.
-One season later and he was leading that age group out too.
+Within 12 months, he was leading that age group out, too.

 It was the 2019/20 campaign when Tillman really made the step up, though, leaving coaches throughout the Bayern academy with little doubt that he had the tools to progress into the full professional game.
 With his pace, strength, control and awareness, Tillman was soon put up front on a full-time basis, and the results were impressive.